How Does SSI Disability Work When You Live in a Nursing Home?

 Some states supplement this amount and allow you to keep more of the amount.
 (See more about state supplements below.)

-Living in a Private Nursing Home
+Can a Private Nursing Home Take Your Social Security Check?

 If you're living in a private care facility that doesn't accept Medicaid, then you can keep your SSI, although, of course, you might not be eligible for SSI if you have enough income to afford private care.
 But some states supplement SSI with state supplemental payments that can pay a good portion of the cost of a private facility.

-Spouse Living in a Nursing Home
+SSI and Living in a Public Nursing Facility Without Medicaid

-The rules for children who receive SSI are more generous: children are eligible for the $30 reduced payment if they live in any nursing home, whether Medicaid or private insurance pays for more than half the cost of care.
+The rules for children who receive SSI are more generous: Children are eligible for the $30 reduced payment if they live in any nursing home, whether Medicaid or private insurance pays for more than half the cost of care.

 State Supplements to SSI for Nursing Home and Assisted Living Residents